Back to All Events

 Friday August 7: Crooked River National Grasslands, Day 2, with the event center at a new location on our existing map (Orchard)

-Saturday August 8: NRE competition (sanctioning pending) at Dutchman Flat near Mt.
+Saturday August 8: NRE competition at Dutchman Flat near Mt.
 Bachelor

 Sunday August 9: Peterson Ridge south of Sisters, Oregon on a map we first used in 2021, newly improved.